aagontuk/cheatsheets/AVR_assembly_programming.md

 		DEC R21		; Decrement loop counter R21
 		BRNE R21	; contineue loop if R21 is not equal to zero
 ```
 **Auto increment:** Incrementing pointer's lower byte with INC instruction has a problem.
-If the address is 0x1FF, if we increment say XL, carry will not propagate into XH.
+If the address is 0x1FF, if we increment  XL, carry will not propagate into XH.
 In this case we can use auto increment feature:
 ```
 LD Rn, X+			; Load Rn with the content of memory location pointed to
 					; by X and then increment X to point to the next location.